 Any evidence pertinent to the resolution of the issue shall be made secure by the Misconduct Policy Officer conducting the inquiry.

 The primary purpose of the inquiry is to separate unfounded allegations from those of a more substantive nature.
 Therefore, in order to avoid unwarranted clouds upon the reputations of the accused, the inquiry shall be conducted in confidence.
 Whenever possible, the Misconduct Policy Officer will complete the inquiry within 60 days of the filing of the initial report.
-At the completion of the inquiry, the Misconduct Policy Officer will file a report with the Vice President for Academic Affairs.
+At the completion of the inquiry, the Misconduct Policy Officer will file a report with the Provost and Vice President for Academic Affairs.
 The report which shall include the initial report described in II.A.1, shall be in writing and shall contain the evidence reviewed, interview summaries and the conclusion of the Misconduct Policy Officer as to whether the allegations are warranted and the reasons attendant thereto.
 The Misconduct Policy Officer will maintain sufficiently detailed documentation of inquiries to permit a later review of the reasons for each assessment.
 Such records shall be maintained in a secure manner for at least three years after the termination of the inquiry and shall, upon request, be provided to authorized representatives of any sponsoring or funding agency having a legitimate interest in them.

 Precautions should be taken against real or apparent conflicts of interest on the part of those involved in the inquiry or investigation.

-The Vice President for Academic Affairs shall determine on the basis of the written report of the inquiry, and any other consultation deemed necessary, whether the allegations warrant a formal investigation.
+The Provost and Vice President for Academic Affairs shall determine on the basis of the written report of the inquiry, and any other consultation deemed necessary, whether the allegations warrant a formal investigation.
 In either case, the basis for the decision will be fully documented.

 1. Appoint a Misconduct Investigation Committee (MIC), which will have the following membership: